Electron-hole liquid in biological tissues under ultra high dose rate ionizing radiation: EHL with recombination

 A drawback of Eq. (\ref{eq:recomb}) based approach is that it ignores the charge carrier binding with EHL.
 Taking the latter into account dictates renormalization $\tau _0\rightarrow p\tau _0$ with $p$ from Eq. (\ref{eq:temp}) and $r$ expressed through $n$ according to Eq. (\ref{eq:n-r}).
 As a result, Eq. (\ref{eq:recomb}) takes the form of a kinetic equation,

 where we have added the charge generation rate $g$.

-According to our theory, the reactive species are generated by charge carriers that overcome the EHL binding.
+According to our theory, the reactive species are generated by charge carriers that overcome EHL binding.
 Their concentration ($R$) is given by

-Depicted in Fig. \ref{Fig:FLASH_rates} are the rates of EHL concentration $dn/dt$ and the concentration $dR/dt$ of charges departed from EHL that are capable of forming reactive secondary species (radicals, etc.) mediating biological damage.
-We observe that $dR(t)/dt$ first increases as EHL accumulates, and then decreases when EHL binding becomes strong enough to suppress particle departure from EHL.
+Depicted in Fig. \ref{Fig:FLASH_rates} are the rates of EHL concentration $dn/dt$ and the concentration $dR/dt$ of charges departed from EHL that are capable of forming reactive secondary species (radicals, etc.).
+We observe that $dR(t)/dt$ first increases as EHL accumulates, and then decreases when EHL binding becomes strong enough to suppress the charge carrier departure.

-(Note parenthetically that the concentration of reactive secondary species can be much lower than $R$ when the charges departing from EHL take part in subsequent transformations.)

 Once EHL is formed, it persists being almost intact for a certain time interval after the radiation is turned off (making $g=0$ in Eq. (\ref{eq:kinetics}))because the EHL binding remains about the same during several $\tau _0$.
 Such a process is presented in Fig. \ref{Fig:nt} as the integral of Eq. (\ref{eq:kinetics}) with $g=0$.